Skip to content

 False Claims Exposure

 The SBA’s March 4 announcement stated that non-compliant firms face potential referral to the Department of Justice.
-The False Claims Act carries treble damages plus $11,665 to $23,331 per false claim (FunderIntel, March 2026).
+Under 31 U.S.C.
+3729, the False Claims Act imposes treble damages plus a per-claim civil penalty adjusted annually by the DOJ for inflation.
 A firm found to have obtained 8(a) awards while ineligible faces exposure far exceeding the original contract value.

 What the SBA Required: The Financial Documentation Breakdown